KaleabTessera/ICOOmen_ML_Model/README.md

      print("Predicted value of example ICO after 6 months: ",y_pred )
      ```
-  *Replace Example ICO with your ICO to predict.*
+  *Replace Example ICO with your ICO to predict.
+Use dataset/Country_Number_Mapping - Sheet1.csv to map a country to a number.*